 The IDGT can be drafted as a “spousal limited access trust” or “SLAT”, which is a somewhat clumsy way of saying: your spouse can have access to the trust, along with your kids and grandkids.
 Since these trusts are irrevocable, making your spouse a beneficiary provides peace of mind that should you need access to the trust down the line, you have it via potential distributions to your spouse.
-For more information, see our White Paper on IDGTs.

 Each year that you make a gift, even if that gift will not use your lifetime exemption, remember to check with your accountant or attorney as to whether a gift tax return should be filed to report the gift.

 If you reside in a state that imposes a state estate tax, it is crucial that your estate plan addresses state estate tax.
-It is also important to note that for many individuals in the highest income tax bracket, tax reform has essentially made your payment of state income tax more expensive (by severely limiting the SALT deduction).
-For those with significantly high state income taxes, certain state income tax savings strategies such as incomplete non-grantor trusts (“INGs”) may prove even more powerful in light of tax reform.
-An ING is a sophisticated type of non-grantor trust that, if drafted, funded and administered property, can reduce your state income tax bill.
+It is also important to note that for many individuals in the highest income tax bracket, current law has essentially made your payment of state income tax more expensive (by severely limiting the state and local tax deduction).
+For those with significantly high state income taxes, certain state income tax savings strategies such as incomplete non-grantor trusts (“ING trusts”) may prove even more powerful under the current law.
+An ING trust is a sophisticated type of non-grantor trust that, if drafted, funded, and administered property, can reduce your state income tax bill.
 There are several considerations in deciding whether to move forward with a strategy like this, such as: does your home state respect them (New York does not, but California still does), are you willing to invest the time and money it takes to set them up (IRS approval is generally recommended, and that is pricey) and do your personal circumstances warrant it?